UzmaTahir97/UzmaTahir97/README.md

  <body style="background-image:url('https://i.pinimg.com/736x/f6/b7/c1/f6b7c140e4021f3c18b5ee5f384b9e15.jpg')";>
-- 👋 Hi, I’m @Uzma
+- 👋 Hi, I’m @Uzma <br>
-- 👀 I’m interested and passionate about technology, innovation and big challenging tasks on my to-do list.
+- 👀 I’m interested and passionate about technology, innovation and big challenging tasks on my to-do list. <br>
-  That makes me want to learn more and keep up with building something greater than me.
+  That makes me want to learn more and keep up with building something greater than me. <br>
-- 🌱 I’m currently learning HTML| Css |JavaScript & Typescript
+- 🌱 I’m currently learning HTML| Css |JavaScript & Typescript  <br>
-- 💞️ I’m looking to collaborate to help new developers find people (both experienced or also learning) to work on projects that they are mutually interested in.
+- 💞️ I’m looking to collaborate to help new developers find people (both experienced or also learning) <br>
+ to work on projects that they are mutually interested in. <br>
-- 📫 How to reach me ...
+- 📫 How to reach me ... <br>
-- 😄 Pronouns: ...her/she
+- 😄 Pronouns: ...her/she <br>
-- ⚡ Fun fact: “An interesting fact about me is that I love participating in hackathons.
+- ⚡ Fun fact: “An interesting fact about me is that I love participating in hackathons. <br>
- Hackathons push me to think on my feet and quickly implement solutions under pressure.
+ Hackathons push me to think on my feet and quickly implement solutions under pressure. <br>
  I enjoy the thrill of turning ideas into functional prototypes.
-This experience translates directly into my ability to handle tight deadlines and deliver quality code efficiently in my day-to-day work.”
+This experience translates directly into <br>
+  my ability to handle tight deadlines and deliver quality code efficiently in my day-to-day work.”
 </body>
 <!---